 School problems during the adolescent years may be the result of

 Mental health disorders, such as anxiety Overview of Anxiety Disorders in Children and Adolescents Anxiety disorders are characterized by fear, worry, or dread that greatly impairs the ability to function normally and that is disproportionate to the circumstances at hand.
 Anxiety may result... read more or depression Depressive Disorders in Children and Adolescents Depressive disorders are characterized by sadness or irritability that is severe or persistent enough to interfere with functioning or cause considerable distress.
-Diagnosis is by history and... read more
+Diagnosis is by clinical criteria... read more

 As adolescents begin to seek more freedom, their desire to do so may clash with their parents' desire to keep them safe.
 Adolescents rebel in various ways, such as refusing to attend school or drinking alcohol.
 Adolescents who are anxious or depressed may refuse therapy or stop taking their prescribed drugs.
 All of these challenging behaviors can cause problems within the family and at school.